 If you are not sure what I’m talking about, use our free online get out of debt calculator to view the different major options.

 Your Decision – Should You Choose to Accept It

-As I stated at the beginning, I doubt any single company is going to satisfy every question but at the very least you will be better informed about who you want to work with.
-In fact, you’ll be better informed that is than 99 percent of other consumers shopping for debt relief help.
+As I stated at the beginning, I doubt any single company will satisfy every question, but at the very least, you will be better informed about who you want to work with.
+You’ll be better informed than 99 percent of consumers shopping for debt relief help.

-So it’s time to make your decision about what company you want to bet your financial life on.
+So it’s time to decide what company you want to bet your financial life on.
 Having the information and doing the research I suggested should give you a pretty good idea of who stands out to you.

-Let me know what your results are when you use this guide and if you think I missed any important questions.
+Tell me your results when you use this guide and if you think I missed any important questions.

 Originally published August 14, 2012.